drmohundro/mohundro.com/blog/articles/2011-10-14-build-windows-conference.md

 that were showing a lot of interest in the Windows 8 tablet.
 Something interesting for me was that, at least for the first day, the attendees were not the primary audience.
-The BUILD conference keynotes for day 1 really served as marketing for consumers and tech inthusiasts.
+The BUILD conference keynotes for day 1 really served as marketing for consumers and tech enthusiasts.
 My take is that this is Microsoft trying to take back some of the consumer appeal that Apple has been able to win over the last few years.